busy indicator

 Shibori: The Japanese Art of Bound Dyeing

-Shibori is a traditional Japanese dyeing technique that dates back to the 8th century during the Nara period.
+The origin of tie dye has roots in Shibori, a traditional Japanese dyeing technique that dates back to the 8th century during the Nara period.
 The method involves folding, twisting, bunching, and binding fabric before dyeing it to create intricate and unique patterns.
 Early examples of Shibori-dyed cloth can be found in the Shōsōin, the treasure house of Tōdai-ji Temple in Nara.

 Techniques and Styles